lentidas/DAI-2425-PW3/docs/md/12b-endp_gpg_byemail-post.md

 - `201`: Request was successful, and pair was created
 - `400`: Invalid email (malformed email) or GPG key (malformed key)
+- `410`: GPG key cannot be attached to different users

 Response is in the form of a JSON dictionary.
 The dictionary is empty on successful requests.
 It contains the error message in case of an unsuccessful request: